 Simply hanging an American flag is by far the easiest way to decorate for the 4th of July!

-I’ve rounded up fun ideas about how to incorporate the American flag in your decor with these awesome DIY’s.
+How to incorporate the American flag in your decor

 Dee, from Meatloaf and Melodrama shares How to Make a Wooden American Flag.